KaiWalter/family-board-lambda-signalr/README.md

 For basic protection `index.html` can only be opened with a Azure Functions key: `https://{function-app}.azurewebsites.net/index.html?code={key}`.
 All other static content is not protected.

 ...to be continued...

+## Limitations

+- currently only fix 3 weeks model
+- only German weekdays from Monday to Sunday